vernig/twilio-unit-testing-serverless/README.md

       done();
     };
 ```
 At the end of the function we are going to call `done()` to let Jest know that we are done with our test and the result can be displayed.
-As a test, try to change the expected XML above and see how the Jest framework returns an error.
+As a test, change the expected XML above and see how the Jest framework returns an error.

 # Test a response that returns a `Twilio.Response` object

-In many instances, you may want to customize the response sent to the browser / api client, for exxample changing the headers.
+In many instances, you may want to customize the response sent to the browser / api client, for example changing the headers.
 In a Twilio Serverless environment, you would do that using the `Twilio.Response` object (more info [here](https://www.twilio.com/docs/runtime/functions/invocation#constructing-a-response)).
 For example if you want your function to return a `HTTP 204` you would use:
 ```javascript
 exports.handler = function(context, event, callback) {
 	let response = new Twilio.Response();